ketoopat/blood_bot/README.md

-# blood_bot
+## blood_bot

+### Overview
-The script fetches Malaysia blood donation data, processes it and generates four different charts, and sends them via a Telegram bot to a specified chat for reporting purposes.
+Blood Bot is a Python script that automatically collects blood donation data from Malaysia, generates insightful charts, and distributes these via a Telegram bot.

+### Features
+Data Collection: Fetches real-time blood donation statistics from Malaysia.
+Chart Generation: Processes data to create four types of informative charts.
+Telegram Integration: Sends charts to specified Telegram chats for easy dissemination.